2020–21 FA Cup: Quarter-finals

 The draw for the quarter-finals was held on 11 February 2021, before the match between Barnsley and Chelsea.
 The eight winners from the fifth round proper play in four ties played on the weekend of 20 March 2021.

 The round featured seven teams from the Premier League (level 1) and one from the EFL Championship (level 2).
-AFC Bournemouth were the only non-top flight team to play in this round.
+Bournemouth were the only non-top flight team to play in this round.